michaeljolley/michaeljolley.github.io/content/posts/2020/2020-06-11-using-netlify-functions-with-gridsome-for-blog-comments.md

 We can log into our Netlify account to configure our functions.
 First, go to the `Site Settings` for your site in Netlify and click on `Functions`.
 Then press `Edit settings` and update the `Functions Directory` to `lambda`.
 This coincides with the directory you specified in the `netlify.toml` above.

 Then click on `Environment` under the `Build & deploy` settings.
-Here you can enter the three environment variables we specified in our function above (`GITHUB_USERNAME`, `GITHUB_REPO`, and `GITHUB_AUTHTOKEN`). `GITHUB_AUTHTOKEN` is a GitHub personal access token that has write permissions to the repo.
+Enter the three environment variables we specified in our function above (`GITHUB_USERNAME`, `GITHUB_REPO`, and `GITHUB_AUTHTOKEN`). `GITHUB_AUTHTOKEN` is a GitHub personal access token that has been given write permissions to the repo.

 Once you deploy your application you'll see additional billing options for functions, but Netlify has a very generous free tier for functions that include up to 125,000 requests and 100 hours of compute.